Are superthin galaxies low surface brightness galaxies seen edge-on? The star formation probe: Theory

-$SFR / L_{u}$ varies over a magnitude for range of galaxy colors, $L_u$ being the luminosity in the $u$-band.
-Although integrated colors gives a better estimate of the SFR, they may not be robust to the choice of the initial mass function (IMF), dust content, age, metallicity and star formation history.
-In UV, SFR scales linearly with luminosity dominated by spectrum of young stars as given by

-\citep{1998ApJ...498..541K}.
+\citep{Kennicutt1998}.
 In deriving the above relation, it was assumed that the SFR remained constant for time scale larger compared to age of dominant UV emitting stars in continuous star formation approximation.
-The IMF chosen was the Salpeter IMF.
-This relation can only be used when the SFR is constant over timescales $> 10^8 yr$ and is also sensitive to the choice of IMF and extinction. \\
+The IMF(Initial mass function) chosen was the Salpeter IMF.
+This relation can only be used when the SFR is constant over timescales $> 10^8 yr$ and is also sensitive to the choice of Initial Mass Function (IMF) and extinction. \\